--Development of new dance work(s): to help cover only the initial artistic costs of creating new dance work including the development of choreography for dance film/video and work for young audiences.
-In-studio presentation must be included.
+-Development of new dance work(s): to help cover only the initial artistic costs of creating new dance work including the development of choreography for dance film/video and work for young audiences

 -Dance sector development initiatives: to help cover the costs of activities and initiatives that benefit Ontario’s professional dance sector at large.
 This includes professional development workshop series, dance training initiatives, conferences and other activities with a community impact.
 Projects cannot be related to creation, production or presentation activities or a single production.
 Professional development workshop series and dance training initiatives must include registration fees.

-The program’s priorities are projects that engage Ontario-based choreographers; dance ad hoc groups, collectives and companies; and dance series/festivals that do not present the curator’s work.
+The program’s priorities are projects that engage Ontario-based choreographers; dance ad hoc groups, collectives and companies; and dance series/festivals that do not present the programmer’s work.

 -Venue or studio rental